foolshopedemocrazy/test-backup/README.md

 Users can then adjust Argon2id parameters, thresholds, or question sets
 if they want even stronger security.

-## 10. Uses trusted encryption libraries
+## 10. Uses trusted Cryptographic libraries and implementations

 🔒 Cryptography Library Audits